KsBenAtaGG/WebsiteLoginPanel/README.md

 - I writing this login panel

-- Thank you for using my panel
+- Thanks for using my panel